tilakletscode/React-DFU-App/README.md

 ## Overview

-This project is a mobile application for Diabetic Foot Ulcer (DFU) management.
+This project is a mobile application for Diabetic Foot Ulcer (DFU) prediction.

 ---